By Karen J Mossman

 So I began asking people to mark it as unhelpful in the hope it might be removed, but it never was.
 The only way to combat a bad review is to ignore it.
 Eventually more good reviews followed and it wasn’t the first to be seen.
 Unfortunately there are trolls out there who like to target authors.

 Now I tell writers not to get hung up on reviews because it’s something we can’t change.
 If our book is out there, it’s going to attract attention, good and bad.
 Just try to remember why you started writing in the first place.
 These days I concentrate my efforts on writing new books, which I love doing.
 And it’s far less stressful!

-Early 2016 I created a WordPress blog called Karen’s Book Buzz Blog.
+Early 2016 I created a WordPress blog called Karen’s Book Buzz Blog, then changed the name to Magic Reviews to bring it into line with this sight, Magic of Stories.
 At the beginning, I was afraid of being too honest.
 I didn’t want a backlash; neither did I want to upset anyone.
 So what started out as fun soon became stressful.
 I too readily agreed to read every book offered.
 I quickly discovered that some, I didn’t like.
 As I’d already agreed, I forced myself to read it.
-The joy of reading soon became a chore.
+It took the pleasure away an soon became a chore.

 Now I’m more selective.
 I don’t offer unless I have seen a sample or know it’s genre.
 Reading for pleasure became a joy again and I get most of my books from newsletters or online book events.

 Subscribing to an author’s newsletter is a great way of getting to know about Indie books.
 Not only do they tell you about their writing, but often show you other writer’s books too.
 I’ve bought or download many this way.
 Some even offer free ones.

 Another source is Kindle Unlimited.
 Readers can browse the extensive library, and if after reading a few pages decide it’s not for them, they just return it.
 It’s all very easy.